LLMAgent

 });

 Two additional operational details complete the picture.
 First, cancel() forwards cancellation to the underlying request layer and attempts to close active processing callbacks.
-Second, getCallLog() returns the per-call telemetry accumulated by the agent, including input size, output size, model, tier, duration, and intent.
+Session runtimes also rely on this capability when the user interrupts a running turn.
+Second, getCallLog() returns the per-call telemetry accumulated by the agent, including input size, output size, model, requested tags, matched tags, duration, and intent.
 This makes LLMAgent not only a prompt wrapper, but the general LLM-facing runtime service on top of which the rest of the library is built.